Utsav22G/ASL-Translator/README.md

 ### Project Website

 For a better understanding of who we are and how Signum works, see our [website](https://utsav22g.github.io/ASL-Translator/).
+To see the program in live-action, watch this [video](https://www.youtube.com/watch?v=yB_AGuRj0Zg).

 #### Built With